gear-foundation/vara-wiki/docs/bridge/bridging-guide.md

 ## Bridging from Vara Network to Ethereum

 :::tip
-This tutorial uses Vara's Testnet and **VARAT** tokens.
+This tutorial uses Vara's Testnet and **TVARA** tokens.
 You can acquire a test balance by following the steps [here](docs/idea/account.md#get-test-balance).
 :::

 ![vara-bridge](img/vara_bridge_tutorial_snap01.png)